Hatsune Miku

-Hatsune Miku (初音ミク, /ja/), officially code-named CV01, is a Vocaloid software voicebank developed by Crypton Future Media.
-Its official mascot is depicted as a sixteen-year-old girl with long, turquoise twintails.
-Miku's personification has been marketed as a virtual idol, and has performed at live virtual concerts onstage as an animated holographic projection (rear-cast projection on a specially coated glass screen).
+Hatsune Miku (初音ミク, /ja/), officially code-named CV01, is a Vocaloid voicebank and software application developed by Crypton Future Media.
+Her voice is generated using vocal sound samples provided by Japanese voice actress Saki Fujita.
+The software is personified by an official mascot character depicted as a 16-year-old girl with turquoise twintails.
+Marketed as a virtual idol, Miku has performed at live virtual concerts as an animated projection.

-Miku uses Yamaha Corporation's Vocaloid 2, Vocaloid 3, and Vocaloid 4 singing synthesizing technologies, alongside Crypton Future Media's Piapro Studio, a standalone singing synthesizer editor.
-She was the second Vocaloid sold using the Vocaloid 2 engine and the first Japanese Vocaloid to use the Japanese version of the 2 engine.
-The voice is modeled from Japanese voice actress Saki Fujita.
+Released in August 2007, Hatsune Miku was the second product built on Yamaha Corporation's Vocaloid 2 engine and the first Japanese voicebank for the platform.
+Subsequent updates have expanded her functionality across Vocaloid 3, Vocaloid 4, and Vocaloid 6 technology, alongside Crypton's proprietary Piapro Studio editor.

 The name of the character comes from merging the Japanese words for first (初, hatsu), sound (音, ne), and future (ミク, miku), (Note: Miku is a nanori reading of the word for "future" (未来), which is normally read using the on'yomi readings of its characters as mirai.
 These are the same characters used in Miku's Chinese name (初音未来 (初音未來, Chūyīn Wèilái)).) thus meaning "the first sound of the future", which, along with her code name, refers to her position as the first of Crypton's "Character Vocal Series" (abbreviated "CV Series"), preceding Kagamine Rin/Len (code-named CV02) and Megurine Luka (code-named CV03).
 The number 01 can be seen on her left shoulder in official artwork.